OpenVoiceOS/ovos-color-parser/README.md

 This approach, while interpretative, offers a structured way to translate natural language color descriptions into RGB approximations.

-### Language support
+#### Color Keywords

 To categorize adjectives and keywords that describe color in ways that translate into RGB or color space adjustments the parser uses a `.json` file per language

+Color name lists in each language are also used to determine the **hue**.

+> English has a word list of almost ~6000 color name mappings

-Below are some examples of keywords that define qualities of a color
+Below are some examples of non-color-name keywords that define other qualities of a color

 <details>
   <summary>Saturation (Intensity)</summary>